VOLTTRON/volttron/docs/source/core_services/security/running_agent_as_user.rst

    This script prompts for:

-   a. **volttron platform user** - Unix user who would be running VOLTTRON platform
+   a. **volttron platform user** - Unix user who would be running VOLTTRON platform.
+This should be an existing unix user.
+      On a development machine this could be the unix user you logged in as checked out volttron source

    b. **VOLTTRON_HOME directory** - The absolute path of volttron home directory.